Skip to Content

 Cranberry Pear Spoon Cake

-A slice of cranberry pear spoon cake on a plate with a fork.
+A slice of cranberry-pear cake on a white plate with a fork.
+The cake appears moist, with visible bits of berries throughout, set on a wooden table.

 A cross between a fruit cobbler and a cake this cranberry pear spoon cake is sweet, tart, and perfect for all your winter dessert needs.